hdelva/fosite/thesis/report.md

 \caption{Refactored version of sample \ref{smp:duplication}}\label{smp:duplication_f}
 \end{code}

+Code smells were meant to be refactored manually by professional software architects, so they may not always be useful in an academic setting as the user might not be able to fix it themselves.
 There are also code smells that linters currently do not pick up because they'd require deep analysis.
 The most notable of which would be the _Code Duplication_ smell.
-JetBrains has developed some of the best refactoring IDEs such as IntelliJ and PyCharm, but started off by developing code refactoring tools such as IntelliJ Renamer for Java and Resharper for C#.
-Made for commercial code bases, these tools are ultimately advanced heuristics that still miss obvious duplication.
+JetBrains has developed some of the best refactoring IDEs such as IntelliJ and PyCharm, but started off by developing code refactoring tools such as IntelliJ Renamer for Java and Resharper for C`#`.
+These are made for large commercial code bases,  and are ultimately advanced heuristics that still miss obvious duplication.
 PyCharm 2016 was unable to find the duplication in code sample \ref{smp:duplication}.
 Even it should probably be refactored to something like code sample \ref{smp:duplication_f}.

 \begin{code}
 \centering